Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Introduction

 In this paper, we extend the results of Bourgain, Gamburd, and Sarnak to the family of surfaces $\mathcal{S}_{A, B, C, D}$ given by the equation

 following a suggestion in the announcement of their results on the Markoff equation (\cite{BGSAnnouncement}).
-This surface arises geometrically as the \textit{relative character variety of the four-holed sphere}, see for instance \cite{BenedettoGoldman}, and the dynamics on $\mathcal{S}_{A, B, C, D}(\mathbb{C})$ of the group generated by its Vieta involutions has been studied extensively by geometers and dynamicists; see for instance \cite{ErgodicTheoryModuliSpaces}, \cite{Cantat}, \cite{CantatLorary}, \cite{CantatDupontMartinBaillon}, and the references contained therein.
+This surface arises geometrically as the \textit{relative character variety of the four-holed sphere}, see for instance \cite{BenedettoGoldman}, and the dynamics on $\mathcal{S}_{A, B, C, D}(\mathbb{C})$ and $\mathcal{S}_{A, B, C, D}(\mathbb{R})$ of the group generated by its Vieta involutions has been studied extensively by geometers and dynamicists; see for instance \cite{ErgodicTheoryModuliSpaces}, \cite{Cantat}, \cite{CantatLorary}, \cite{CantatDupontMartinBaillon}, and the references contained therein.
 This equation in some sense interpolates between equations (\ref{MarkoffPlusk}) and (\ref{GyodaMatsushitaEq}): equation (\ref{MarkoffPlusk}) arises from parameters $A = B = C = 0$, and equation (\ref{GyodaMatsushitaEq}) may be transformed into an equation of the form (\ref{MainEq}) by way of the change of variables described in (\ref{clusterAlgChangeVars}) below.
 As before, there is a rich group of symmetries generated by Vieta involutions which swap the two roots of the quadratic equations in each variable; for ease of reference we record them below:

-There are two important complications to a Bourgain-Gamburd-Sarnak type result, extending the known issues in equations (\ref{MarkoffPlusk}) and (\ref{GyodaMatsushitaEq}).
+There are two important complications to a Bourgain-Gamburd-Sarnak type result, generalizing complications already present in equations (\ref{MarkoffPlusk}) and (\ref{GyodaMatsushitaEq}).
 The first is the presence of small orbits: in the case of the equation